ExpressionEngine/ExpressionEngine-User-Guide/docs/member/forgot-password.md

     error_handling="inline"

-Choose to display error messages inline (see [Error Messages](#errormy_field_name)).
+Choose to display error messages inline (see [Errors](#errors)).
 By default, errors are displayed with the user message template.

 ### `password_reset_email_template=`

     password_reset_email_template="member/email-password-reset"

-By default, emails will use the dedicated [Email Templates](control-panel/template-manager#email-templates) to control the layout of the forgotten username email.
+By default, emails will use the dedicated [Email Templates](control-panel/template-manager.md) to control the layout of the forgotten username email.
 This parameter allows use of the full templates:

 	Hello {name},